Next Generation Academy concept –

 The final lists will be forthcoming following each trial for the Under 13, Under 14 and Under 15 age groups.
 Each age group will have approximately 60 players who make the list.
 Coaches will take inputs from performance rankings and observations on the field days along with other inputs surrounding talent such as representative football, league and club best and fairest.

 In the end, the selection with be a best-effort contribution from volunteer coaches who are doing their best they can do, given the limited time to assess and take inputs.
 They will get the list largely correct.
 Undoubtedly there will be strong opinion about players who made the list over those who did not.
 This debate has been a feature of every talent group assembled at every level of sport including football for all time.

 In the end all you can do is trust the process and accept the decision.

-The program will begin in April and go through to June.
-Training sessions will be held in the Bulleen Park precinct, or at Koonung Reserve Bulleen.
+The program will begin in April and go through until the end of June, and include matches over the Queen’s Birthday weekend.
+Training sessions will be held in the Bulleen Park precinct or at Koonung Reserve Bulleen.

-The fixture with opponents, times and venues will be released shortly by AFL Victoria.
+The fixture with opponents, times and venues will be released by AFL Victoria in early 2021.